nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 #### Step 4: Open the ports!

-Click on the Raspberry on the top left corner of the screen, go to Preference/Raspberry Pi Configuration/Interfaces and enable SSH and VNC.
+Click on the Raspberry on the top left corner of the screen, go to Preference/Raspberry Pi Configuration/Interfaces and enable SSH.

 #### Step 5: Get the Lifespan Machine source code from the Github repository

 ```
 git clone https://github.com/nstroustrup/lifespan # Run the following command to clone directory
 cd lifespan
-git checkout flow # Switch to the flow branch
+git checkout flow_devel # Switch to the flow dev branch
 ```

 #### Step 6: Install Lifespan Machine dependencies using apt-get